Skip to main content

 What species do you handle in Rochester?

 Most-called species in greater Rochester: raccoon (year-round, peak spring den + late summer young), deer (especially Oct-Dec rut on rural-edge subdivisions), squirrel (attic + soffit access from mature-tree neighborhoods), opossum + skunk (under deck + crawlspace).
-We handle all seven of Minnesota's most-called species (raccoon, deer, squirrel, opossum, skunk, bird, cat) plus less-common calls (groundhog, fox, coyote, beaver) on a case-by-case basis.
+We handle all six of Minnesota's most-called species (raccoon, deer, squirrel, opossum, skunk, bird) plus less-common calls (groundhog, fox, coyote, beaver) on a case-by-case basis.

 Who picks up dead animals in Minnesota?